 Started in 2011, City National coordinates an annual Back to School Supplies Drive to collect essential school supplies for students attending our neediest schools.
 City National colleagues donate nearly 1,000 backpacks annually, which are distributed to 31 elementary schools and organizations serving low- to moderate-income children in California, Georgia, Nevada, New York and Tennessee.

 City National colleagues donate gently used business attire and professional accessories to numerous organizations that serve our communities and assist job-seekers to prepare for entry into the workforce.
 Items donated help provide men and women with the tools they need to project a positive image, boost their self-confidence and the self-esteem necessary to find and maintain employment, and achieve economic self-sufficiency.

 City National has helped spearhead several important community programs to meet its community development goals.

-City National's chairman Russell Goldsmith was named by Los Angeles Mayor Antonio Villaraigosa in 2008 to chair the Los Angeles Economy & Jobs Committee.
+City National’s Chairman Russell Goldsmith was named by Los Angeles Mayor Antonio Villaraigosa in 2008 to chair the Los Angeles Economy & Jobs Committee.
 In 2008, the group of top business, civic and community leaders submitted its plan for advancing the region's economy and creating more quality jobs.
 The committee released a report in 2008 with 100 recommendations that would grow the economy & create jobs.

-In 2010 Russell Goldsmith was one of the founding members of the Los Angeles Coalition for the Economy & Jobs a independent, bipartisan membership organization, established in 2009, to bring together leaders from the region's business, labor, academic and nonprofit communities to advance sound policy initiatives that will help to responsibly grow the economy and create quality jobs throughout the L.A. region.
+In 2010 Russell Goldsmith was one of the founding members of the Los Angeles Coalition for the Economy & Jobs an independent, bipartisan membership organization, established in 2009, to bring together leaders from the region’s business, labor, academic and nonprofit communities to advance sound policy initiatives that will help to responsibly grow the economy and create quality jobs throughout the L.A. region.
 He currently serves as the Board Chair.